 Hand responds here for the first time, telling the inside story of his time in football, from his start with Swindon Town at eighteen, through playing for Portsmouth and Ireland, to managing the Irish team, as well as English, Saudi Arabian and South African teams.
 Along with anecdotes about top players and managers like George Best, Liam Brady, Bobby Charlton and John Giles, he exposes the inner workings of the FAI and assesses its stewardship of Irish football.

-Chronicling his time abroad, from England to Saudi Arabia, he reveals how his life was threatened in apartheid South Africa.
-With unflinching honesty and bracing humour, he also lays bare the personal issues that led to heavy drinking and almost dying of acute pancreatitis.
+With unflinching honesty and bracing humour, Hand also lays bare the personal issues that led to him drinking heavily and almost dying of acute pancreatitis in 1997.
 That he managed to pull through at all is testament to the resilience with which this provocative memoir crackles.

 If you'd like to be notified when this book is in stock, please click here.

 - Dimensions: 234 x 156 mm

 - Number of pages: 240

 - Illustrations note: B&W photos,